NCAA Baseball Capsules

 Stanford 9, Santa Clara 2

-At Stanford, Calif., Brent Hoard and Jeff Austin combined on a four-hitter and John Gall hit a grand slam as Stanford advanced with a 9-2 victory over Santa Clara.
+At Stanford, Calif., Brent Hoard and Jeff Austin combined on a four-hitter and John Gall hit a grand slam as Stanford advanced to the finals of the West Regional with a 9-2 victory over Santa Clara.

 Edmund Muth added a two-run homer for Stanford (42-18), which moved within one win of its second CWS berth in three years and 10th overall.

-Fresno State (39-27) played Santa Clara in an elimination game later Saturday.
-The winner must beat Stanford, the only unbeaten team in the tournament, twice Sunday to earn a CWS berth
+Santa Clara (41-19) played Saturday night against the winner of an elimination game between Cal State Fullerton and Fresno State.
+The survivor must beat Stanford, the only unbeaten team in the tournament, twice Sunday to earn a CWS berth.